 - a comprehensive annual reserve study;

 - quarterly reserve reviews;

-- reserving risk Management Information that include major activity reports, high cost claim alerts, major loss memos and retrocession transaction alerts; and
+- reserving risk MI that includes major activity reports, high cost claim alerts, major loss memos and retrocession transaction alerts; and

 - independent validation of reserves.

 Risk sensitivity for underwriting risks

 TRL undertakes detailed stress and scenario testing on a quarterly basis with the results presented at the Risk & Audit Committee and as part of its ORSA process.